The ultimate countries

 Regional Focus

-The world is divided into 195 countries as recognized by the United Nations.
-This includes 193 UN member states plus 2 observer states: Vatican City and Palestine.
-However, there are also territories, dependencies, and disputed regions that aren't counted as sovereign nations.
+The world is divided into 195 countries recognised by the United Nations — 193 member states plus two observer states, Vatican City and Palestine.
+Beyond those sit territories, dependencies and disputed regions that aren't counted as sovereign nations.

-The newest country is South Sudan, which gained independence in 2011.
-The smallest country by area is Vatican City (0.44 km²), while Russia is the largest, spanning 17.1 million km² across 11 time zones.
+The newest country is South Sudan, independent since 2011.
+The smallest by area is Vatican City (0.44 km²), while Russia is the largest, spanning 17.1 million km² across 11 time zones.

 Africa54 countries